-- (1) The programme of study comprises three stages as follows: - (a) Stage I comprising basic clinical training in Basic Medical Sciences and General and Emergency Paediatrics; - (b) Stage II in the second and third year comprising of - (i) advanced training in the field of Paediatrics; and - (ii) a research project;
+- (1) The programme of study comprises three (3) stages as follows: - (a) Stage I (Year 1) comprising basic clinical training in Basic Medical Sciences and General and Emergency Paediatrics; - (b) Stage II (Year 2 and 3) comprising of: - (i) Advanced training in the field of Paediatrics; and

+(ii) A research project

-- (c) Stage III comprising further advanced training in the field of Paediatrics and completion of the research project. - (2) A candidate is required to keep a log book throughout his/her period of study to document tasks undertaken. - (3) No candidate shall be permitted to proceed to Stage II of the programme of study unless he/she has passed or has been exempted from the Part I Examination. - (4) No candidate shall be permitted to proceed to Stage III of the programme of study unless he/she has passed the Part II Examination.
+- (c) Stage III (Year 4) comprising of further advanced training in the field of Paediatrics and completion of the research project. - (2) A candidate is required to keep a training portfolio throughout his/her period of study to document tasks undertaken. - (3) No candidate shall be permitted to proceed to the Part II (Clinical Examination) unless he/she has passed from the Part I (Theory Examination). - (4) A candidates may sit for the Final Examination (Research Report Presentation) even if the candidate has not passed the Part II (Clinical) Examination subject to the candidate obtaining written permission from the Head of Department on the supervisor's recommendation.
+However, the candidate must fulfil the structure of programme of study and meet the minimum duration of study for graduation purposes.